codebar/tutorials/ruby/lesson4/tutorial.md

 Don't forget to commit regularly and try to type out the examples as much as possible instead of copy pasting!

+If you are going through the tutorial yourself and need any help, [join the chat](https://gitter.im/codebar/tutorials) but remember to first go through our [code of conduct](http://codebar.io/code-of-conduct) as we do not tolerate any bad behavior.

 # What is Object Oriented Programming?